 What is the definition of Dark Green?

-When a product is identified as Dark Green (D), it implies that it is RoHS compliant AND free of halogen and antimony, using the following limits:
+When a product is identified as Dark Green (D), it implies that it is RoHS compliant and Halogen and Antimony Oxide Free, using the following limits:

 The substances listed above are not intentionally added, but may be present as an impurity with an upper limit according to the listed values.
-Exception is made for glass diodes, where a substance has been intentionally added due to its critical application as a fining agent (or degasser) to reduce the amount of air bubbles in the glass.
-Threshold limits refer to the individual homogeneous materials (such as post-plating, adhesive, substrate, mould compounds etc.).
+Exception is made for glass diodes, where a substance has been intentionally added due to its critical application as a fining agent (or degasser) to reduce the number of air bubbles in the glass.
+Threshold limits refer to the individual homogeneous materials (such as post-plating, adhesive, substrate, die encapsulants etc.).

 Where can I find the RHF-indicator?

-The RHF-indicator can be found on the Quality pages as well as in the Product Composition Datasheets.
-These are accessible via the search box in the right top corner of the NXP homepage.
-When searching for a specific product you can select “Chemical Content” and/or “Product Information”.
-For getting to the Quality pages please use the link provided on the Product Information pages and then click on the “Quality” tab.
+The RHF-indicator can be found on the Package/Quality pages.
+These are accessible via the search box in the right top corner of the NXP Home Page.
+When searching for a specific product you can select the part number from the provided table.
+To get to the Package/Quality page please use the link provided in the pop-up window our use one of the other links and then click on the "Package/Quality" tab.

 Why do some Freescale labels declare RoHS = "Yes" and Pb Free "No" on the same product?